- RURAL DEVELOPMENT

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Honduras on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) for around 50 years.
-Currently 71 national and 9 international employees and 12 development workers are working in the country (as of 31.12.2017).
+Currently 72 national and 10 international employees, one integrated specialist and 11 development workers are working in the country (as of 31.12.2018).

 Honduras is one of the poorest countries in Latin America.
 Almost two thirds of its more than 8.5 million people live below the poverty line.
 Rural areas are particularly affected by extreme poverty and unemployment.
 There is great inequality in the distribution of income, property and land throughout the country.
 Very high rates of crime and violence, corruption, general legal uncertainty and clientelism – policies which favour the vested interests of specific groups – obstruct development progress.